spotify/fmt-maven-plugin/README.md

 ### check Options

 `displayFiles` default = true.
-Display the list of the files that are not compliant
+Display the list of the files that are not compliant.

 `displayLimit` default = 100.
-Number of files to display that are not compliant`
+Number of files to display that are not compliant.

-`style` sets the formatter style to be _google_ or _aosp_.
-By default this is 'google'.
-Projects using Android conventions may prefer `aosp`.
+`failOnError` default = true.
+Fail the build if non-compliant files are found.

 example to not display the non-compliant files:
 ```xml